History of Southwest Airlines: 2000–2009

 On March 12, 2008, Southwest Airlines voluntarily grounded 44 aircraft to check if they needed further inspection.
 The FAA claimed that Southwest Airlines flew almost 60,000 flights without fuselage inspections taking place.
 Southwest Airlines faced a $10.2 million fine if found to have violated FAA regulations.
 There have also been rumors that the FAA knew about Southwest Airlines' violations but decided not to fine the airline because it would disrupt the airline's services.
 On March 2, 2009, Southwest settled these claims, agreeing to pay the FAA fines of $7.5 million for these safety and maintenance issues.
 The original fine of $30.2 million – a sum that would have been the largest fine in the agency's history – was lowered after a year of negotiations.
 The FAA gave Southwest two years in which to pay the fine.

 On July 8, 2008, Southwest Airlines signed a codeshare agreement with WestJet of Canada, giving the two airlines the ability to sell seats on each other's flights.
 Originally, the partnership was to be finalized by late 2009, but had been postponed due to economic conditions.
 On April 16, 2010, Southwest and WestJet airlines amicably agreed to terminate the implementation of a codeshare agreement between the two airlines.

 On July 30, 2009, Southwest Airlines made a $113.6 million bid for bankrupt Frontier Airlines Holdings, the parent company of Frontier Airlines.
 Southwest planned to initially operate Frontier as a stand-alone carrier, eventually absorbing the airline and replacing Frontier's aircraft with Boeing 737s.
 Less than one month after submitting its bid, Southwest learned on August 14 that it had lost the initial bidding to Republic Airways Holdings and elected not to counter or pursue the deal further.
 Southwest stated that its requirement for pilots' unions at both companies to reach a negotiated (not arbitrated) agreement as a condition of acquisition was a key factor in its abandonment of its bid.

 Southwest signed its second international codeshare agreement on November 10, 2008, with Mexican low-cost carrier Volaris.
 The agreement allowed Southwest to sell tickets on Volaris flights.

 On August 26, 2009, the FAA investigated Southwest for installing improper parts on about 10% of its jets.
 The work was performed by an outside maintenance company.
-The FAA stated that the parts do not present a safety danger, but the airline was given until December 24, 2009, to replace the parts with those approved by the FAA.
+The FAA stated that the parts do not present a safety danger, and the airline was never formally charged by the FAA, but they were given until December 24, 2009 to replace the parts with those that were FAA-approved.